 - Dry mouth

 - Mood swings

 - Loss of appetite

 These are just some of the methadone side effects that people have reported.
 You likely will not experience all of them.
 But if you do, or if the symptoms you notice are affecting your life negatively, talk to your treatment team to find a solution that may work better for you.

-At Zinnia Healing, we offer several treatment options for people struggling with opioid addiction and would be happy to help you adjust your treatment plan as needed.
+At Zinnia Health, we offer several treatment options for people struggling with opioid addiction and would be happy to help you adjust your treatment plan as needed.
 Reach out to us at (855) 430-9439 if you are concerned about these or other methadone side effects.

 What Are the Severe Methadone Side Effects?

 Some methadone side effects are more serious and may require immediate medical treatment.
 If you notice any of the following side effects, you should see a doctor: